SDU-eScience/UCloud-Courses/README.md

     - [The Financial Model](./README.md#the-financial-model)

-## What are UCloud Courses?
+## What is a UCloud Course?

 The idea behind UCloud courses is to wrap all the relevant course material - software packages, notebooks, scripts etc. - for a given university course in a stand-alone UCloud app.
 This allows students to access the full material quickly and seamlessly without having to install any software themselves.

-UCloud courses are built as [Docker](https://www.docker.com/) images on top of a relevant, existing UCloud base image such as JupyterLab, RStudio, Conda, Ubuntu, Linux virtual desktops etc.
+UCloud courses are built as [Docker](https://www.docker.com/) images, starting from pre-existing UCloud base images such as JupyterLab, RStudio, Conda, Ubuntu, Linux virtual desktops etc.

 Once a UCloud course has been deployed it will be available under the *Courses* category card in the UCloud [app store](https://docs.cloud.sdu.dk/guide/browsing.html).
-Behind this card is one Course card per university.
-To select a course from, say, AU, a UCloud user clicks the AU Course card and selects the given course and version from the drow-down menus.
+The courses are then divided by university.
+To select a course which run e.g. in Aarhus (AU), a UCloud user needs to click the AU Course card and selects the given course and version from the drow-down menus.

 ## Requirements and General Considerations